lowlighter/metrics/README.md

 WantedBy=multi-user.target
 ```

-Reload services, enable it, start it and check it is up and running :
+Reload services, enable it, start it and check if it is up and running :

 ```shell
 systemctl daemon-reload